asimwe1/rust_chatapp/site/guide/12-faq.md

      DDoS attacks or certain DoS attacks which can be mitigated by an external service.

-  2. Use a TLS termination proxy (perhaps from 1.) for zero-downtown certificate rotation.
+  2. Use a TLS termination proxy (perhaps from 1.) for zero-downtime certificate rotation.

   3. Properly configure your databases and database pools, especially with